codingwatching/SwiftAI/Examples/ReadMitAI/README.md

 # ReadMitAI: SwiftAI Educational Demo

-> **Learn SwiftAI through a practical essay reading app that demonstrates structured AI output, text chunking, and parallel processing.**
+> **Learn SwiftAI through a practical essay reading app that demonstrates structured AI output, text chunking.**

 Read _mit_ (_with_ in German) me.
 Is a sample demo app where you can read Paul Graham's essay.
 Each essay has an AI overview.